Silence Remained

 14.03.2008

-The photographs are now part of the collection of the Audiovisual Resource Center in Pnom Penh Cambodia.The mission of the Audiovisual Resource Center is to collect the images and sounds of the Cambodian memory and making them available to a wide public.
+The photographs are now part of the collection of the Audiovisual Resource Center in Pnom Penh Cambodia.The mission of the Audiovisual Resource Center is to collect the images and sounds of the Cambodian memory and make them available to a wide audience.
 Bophana Audiovisual Resource Center: http://www.bophana.org/

 -------------------------------------------------------------